IRFM/IMASViz/doc/source/manual/plotting_1d_arrays.rst

 2. Right-click on the node.

-3. From the pop-up menu, navigate to
-   :guilabel:`Plot <node name> to` |icon_plotSingle| ->
-   :guilabel:`Figure` |icon_Figure| -> :guilabel:`Figure:0`
+3. From the pop-up menu, navigate and select :guilabel:`Plot <node name> to` |icon_plotSingle| -> :guilabel:`Figure` |icon_Figure| -> :guilabel:`Figure:0`